Programme - day two 2025

 Andrew Clark national manager maintenance and operations, NZ Transport Agency Waka Kotahi

-FOCUS ON COST AND PERFORMANCE: LEARNINGS FROM A SUCCESSFUL PERIOD OF PROJECT DELIVERY
+DELIVERING ON TIME AND UNDER BUDGET: LEARNINGS FROM A SUCCESSFUL PERIOD OF PROJECT DELIVERY

-Auckland Transport is setting a new benchmark in infrastructure delivery—bringing roading projects in ahead of time, under budget, and without litigation.
+Auckland Transport shares learnings from a successful period of project delivery —bringing roading projects in ahead of time, under budget, and with great feedback from local communities.

 This session explores how AT has achieved this through a disciplined and innovative approach to contracting and delivery.
 Including: